hollowaykeanho/hollowaykeanho/profile/README.md

-## Applications
+## Software

-All standalone and deployable software applications designed and ready to deploy.
+All standalone and ready-to-deploy software applications designed for end-users and enterprise customers.

 * **[AutomataCI](https://github.com/ChewKeanHo/AutomataCI)** - An open-source,